Sweet and Sour Venison Meatballs are deliciously baked meatballs drizzled with a delightful homemade sauce and ready in 25 minutes.

 The good, the bad and the delicious…

-- Sweet and Sour Venison Meatballs is very high in protein, and high in iron and potassium.
+- These delicious meatballs are very high in protein, and high in iron and potassium.

 - This meal is also a little high in cholesterol, sodium, carbs, and sugars.